adtzlr/ttb/docs/example_stvenantkirchhoff.md

 ## Example: St. Venant Kirchhoff Material

 The following example discusses the implementation of a St.Venant-Kirchhoff material in a very simple and readable user subroutine.
-The St.Venant-Kirchhoff material is possibly the simplest example for a hyperelastic material but suffers from practical relevance beyond the small strain range.
+The St.Venant-Kirchhoff material is possibly the simplest example for a hyperelastic material but suffers from practical relevance beyond the small strain range [1].
 Anyway, it's a good starting point because stress tensor and elasticity matrix are of the same form as the linear elasticity formulation, except that Green-Lagrange strains are used.

 ## Kinematics
 Starting from the Deformation Gradient, we calculate the Green-Lagrange strain tensor with the right Cauchy Green Deformation Tensor with